kickoffsage/pes2021-transfer-tool/README.md

    poetry install
    ```

-## Preparing the Save File
+## Save File Decryption and Encryption

-Before using this tool, you need to decrypt your PES 2021 save file.
-The save file is typically encrypted, and our tool works with the decrypted version.
-To decrypt your save file:

-1. Download the PES Save Decrypter tool from [https://github.com/the4chancup/pesXdecrypter/tree/master](https://github.com/the4chancup/pesXdecrypter/tree/master)

-2. Follow the instructions provided in the PES Save Decrypter repository to decrypt your save file.

-3. Once decrypted, you can use the resulting file with our PES 2021 Transfer Tool.

-Please note that after applying transfers and making changes, you may need to re-encrypt the save file before using it in the game.
-Refer to the PES Save Decrypter documentation for instructions on how to encrypt the file.
+This tool uses `pesXdecrypter` to handle encrypted save files.

+Compiled binaries for `pesXdecrypter_2021` are included in the vendor directory of this project for convenience, but please note that it maintains its original license separate from this project's license.
+Refer to the `pesXdecrypter` repository for its specific licensing terms and usage instructions.
+You can find it at [https://github.com/the4chancup/pesXdecrypter](https://github.com/the4chancup/pesXdecrypter).

 ## Running the Tool